Cosmian/mse-cli/documentation/docs/getting_started.md

 ## Secure the SSL connection (remove `--untrusted-ssl`)

-In this step, we will redeploy your previous app by removing the argument `--untrusted-ssl` which is insecure.
+In this step, we will redeploy your previous app but without the insecure argument `--untrusted-ssl`.
 You need to use an end-to-end SSL connection from you to the application.
 That way, no one but the enclave can read the content of the queries.
 For more details, please refer to [the app deployment flow](how_it_works_deploy.md) and [the app usage flow](how_it_works_use.md).

 ```{.console}